-Now that Covid had reached its endemic phase, we can now see how it has impacted family law cases.
-This includes the all-important prove-up.
-We can continue to prove-up our cases via a remote Zoom hearing.
-Yet in certain counties including McHenry County, Illinois we the parties to a divorce can obtain a divorced based upon affidavits without a court appearance.
+In 2023, now that Covid is endemic we have Supreme Court Rule 45 that tried to fight against counties going back to the status quo ante.
+So, we can now see it’s impact on family law cases.
+This includes the all important prove-up.
+Courts continue to allow prove-up of our cases via a remote Zoom hearing.
+Yet in certain counties including DuPage County, Kane County, Lake County (and by permission in McHenry County), Illinois, the parties to a divorce can obtain a divorced based upon affidavits—without a court appearance.

-I will discuss new rules / standing orders in certain counties that allow for remote prove-ups in divorce case.
-This post will address the reason why prove-ups should no longer be necessary in Illinois except in cases of default, where there is not technically a prove-up.
+I discuss the current rules / and standing orders in certain counties that allow for remote prove-ups in divorce case.
+This post also addresses why prove-ups should no longer be necessary in Illinois except in cases of default—where there is not technically a prove-up.

 What is a prove-up?

-A prove-up is the court appearance that takes place where the court enters the judgment for dissolution of marriage and potentially the agreed upon parenting plan.
-At the prove-up only one of the parties has needed to be present (either the petitioner or in the case of a counter-petition, the counter-petitioner).
-A court reporter is generally present and the court report is paid following the prove-up.
-Then, the court enters the judgment for dissolution of marriage (divorce judgment) and incorporates the marital settlement agreement (in lawyers’ vernacular the MSA) and the agreed upon parenting plan (if there is one unless it has earlier been entered independently, where it will recite then the entry of the parenting plan).
+A prove-up is the court appearance that takes place where the court enters the judgment for divorce (dissolution of marriage) and an agreed upon parenting plan (if it hasn’t been entered earlier).
+At the prove-up only one of the parties needs to be present (either the petitioner–or in the case of a counter-petition, the counter-petitioner).
+A court reporter will be present and the court reporter is paid after the prove-up.
+Then, the court enters the divorce judgment and incorporates the marital settlement agreement (in lawyers’ vernacular the MSA).
+If cases with minor children the court will also approve and enter the agreed upon parenting plan (unless it has earlier been entered independently, where the it will recite the entry of the parenting plan).

 Is a prove-up really necessary?

 It is if the judge requires it to be.
-And while states other than Illinois have allowed prove-ups to take place without the presence of at least one party, Illinois thus far had adopted the historical custom of requiring a prove-up.
+And while states other than Illinois have allowed prove-ups to take place without the presence of at least one party, Illinois generally follows the custom of requiring a prove-up.

 What does Illinois law say about a prove-up?